Top Senate Dem sets infrastructure vote, pressures lawmakers

 It will take 60 votes to start debating the infrastructure measure because Republicans are expected to use a filibuster — procedural delays — to try killing it.

 That means the chamber’s 50 Democrats will need support from at least 10 Republicans.
-Democratic leaders hope a bipartisan deal on the widely popular road and other projects would attract enough Republicans to succeed.
-Bargainers have faced major hang-ups over which revenues they would raise to finance the infrastructure legislation.
+Democratic leaders hope a bipartisan deal on the widely popular projects on roads and other projects would attract enough Republicans to succeed.
+Yet bargainers have faced major hang-ups over which revenues they would raise to finance the infrastructure legislation.

+One of the biggest revenue-raisers, bolstering IRS enforcement to bring in an estimated $100 billion over 10 years, has been a major discussion point in negotiations.
+Sen. Jon Tester, D-Mont., said the group was looking at alternative measures.

+Sen. Rob Portman, R-Ohio, predicted lawmakers will be able to craft a final bill, although he was unsure they will meet “anybody’s arbitrary deadline.”

+“I appreciate the fact that the majority leader wants to have a vote as soon as possible.
+I don’t disagree with that, but soon as possible means when it’s ready,” Portman said.

-Schumer and House Speaker Nancy Pelosi, D-Calif., want Congress to approve a $3.5 trillion budget resolution before lawmakers begin a summer recess next month.
-Approval of that measure is crucial for Democrats because it would protect a massive subsequent bill actually providing that money for specific programs — probably this fall — from more GOP filibusters, meaning Democrats could pass it on their own.
+Meanwhile, Schumer and House Speaker Nancy Pelosi, D-Calif., want Congress to approve a $3.5 trillion budget resolution before lawmakers begin a summer recess next month.
+Approval of that measure is crucial for Democrats because it would protect a subsequent bill actually providing that money for specific programs, probably this fall, from more GOP filibusters, meaning Democrats could pass it on their own.

-The infrastructure bill and budget resolution would also need to pass the House, which Democrats control narrowly.

-On Wednesday, Biden made a quick foray to the Capitol hunting support for his ambitious agenda, a potential landmark achievement that will require near-unanimous backing from fractious Democrats.
+The Democrats’ accord this week on their overall $3.5 trillion figure was a major step for a party whose rival moderate and progressive factions have competing visions of how costly and bold the final package should be.

 Associated Press